 The Highlands’ castle hotels are unique pieces of history that now offer some of the country’s most luxurious accommodation.
-Embodying the beauty, romanticism and melancholy of Scotland’s northernmost region, these hotels offer guests a glimpse into the life of a Highland Chieftain.
+Where better to slip away for a romantic break than a breath-taking castle, surrounded by rugged landscape.

 To find your own slice of Highland life, check out our top Highland castle hotels.